 Enhance hand and Eye Coordination:

 Coloring assists the development of hand & eye coordination.
-Toddlers are basically trying to get their color pencils to do what their eyes are doing.
-Since
+Toddlers are trying to get their colored pencils to do what their eyes are doing.

 Matching the Pinks

 Matching game can be played by simple set up.
 Prepare two sets of color cards; 1 set will be used as the control group, and the other set is the sorting group.

 - train visual memory

 - increase attention to detail